bineeshajabi/4-Cylinder-Engine/README.md

 # 4-Cylinder-Engine

-This project showcases the dynamic simulation of a **4-cylinder internal combustion engine** using **MATLAB/Simscape Multibody**.
-The goal is to model the engine’s mechanical components and observe realistic piston-crankshaft dynamics.
+This project presents the design and simulation of a **4-cylinder internal combustion engine**, modeled in **SolidWorks**.
+It illustrates how mechanical energy is transmitted through components such as the crankshaft, pistons, and connecting rods.

 ## Features